GitHenrik/vaccine-exercise-2021/README.md

 This programming exercise was provided by Solita: https://github.com/solita/vaccine-exercise-2021

+Click to launch this application on Heroku: https://vast-harbor-53912.herokuapp.com/

 # A brief description of the exercise

 THL has ordered us to create a vaccination database which contains information about vaccine orders and vaccinations.